 Some days, I may not even decide what we will have for dinner until I get home.
 I simply make a point to keep my freezer well-stocked with veggies & meat options and my fridge & pantry stocked with some staples, and the work week breezes right by!

-What are your favorite weeknight meals?
+What are your favorite weeknight dinner ideas for weight loss?